 It is good to note that not all Afro Brazilians returned to Ghana some returned to Nigeria, Benin and Togo and are referred to as Aguda, Amaros and have surnames like Souza, Silva, Olympio and Cardoso.

 The first group of People arriving from Brazil to West Africa came on the S.S.
-Salisbury- Although the exact date seems to be desputed it can be agreed that the Tabom arrived in Ghana in the 19th Century between 1829 – 1836.
+Salisbury.
+Although the exact date seems to be disputed, it can be agreed that the Tabom arrived in Ghana between 1829 – 1836.
 One story states the Tabom first arrived as one group on the 8th of August 1836 and another suggests they came as three groups with the first group arriving in 1829 under Kangidi Asuman who later changed his name to Azumah Nelson.
 Some went to Nigeria and from there came to settle in Ghana under the leadership of Mahama Sokoto.

-When they arrived they were well recieved by the Ga Mantse Nii Ankrah of Otublohum.
+When the Tabom arrived in Ghana they were well received by the Ga Mantse Nii Ankrah of Otublohum.
 After a few years the Tabom people were given land in areas such as Adabraka and Asylum Down by Nii Tackie Tawiah I where they were able to settle and begin their plantations growing food.
 Their architectural and sewing skills were much appreciated and to this day the Tabom are seen as some of the best tailors in Accra.
 Their chief has the same rights as other equivalent Ga chiefs and is part of the Ga traditional council.

 Tabom: The Afro-Brazilian Community by Marco Aurelio Schaumloeffel